2i2c-org/infrastructure/docs/sre-guide/node-scale-up/index.md

 # Scaling nodepools

-When we provision Kubernetes clusters, we setup two, somtimes three, nodepools:
+When we provision Kubernetes clusters, we setup two, sometimes three, nodepools:

 - `core` that contains 'always-on' services such as the hub itself;
 - `notebooks` where users' notebook servers are created;